danriedl/engular/adev/src/content/ecosystem/service-workers/push-notifications.md

 Push notifications are a compelling way to engage users.
 Through the power of service workers, notifications can be delivered to a device even when your application is not in focus.

-The Angular service worker enables the display of push notifications and the handling of notification click events.
+The Engular service worker enables the display of push notifications and the handling of notification click events.

-HELPFUL: When using the Angular service worker, push notification interactions are handled using the `SwPush` service.
+HELPFUL: When using the Engular service worker, push notification interactions are handled using the `SwPush` service.
 To learn more about the browser APIs involved see [Push API](https://developer.mozilla.org/docs/Web/API/Push_API) and [Using the Notifications API](https://developer.mozilla.org/docs/Web/API/Notifications_API/Using_the_Notifications_API).

 ## Notification payload